-We have derived the following selected consolidated financial data as of and for the years ended December 31, 2008, 2007, 2006, 2005 and 2004 from our audited consolidated financial statements.
+The following consolidated statements of operations data for the years ended December 31, 2008, 2007 and 2006 have been restated to reflect adjustments to our financial statements as described in the "Explanatory Note" in the beginning of this Amendment, under "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" below, and in note "3.
+Restatement of Previously-Issued Financial Statements" in the notes to consolidated financial statements under "Item 8.
+Financial Statements and Supplementary Data."
+The consolidated balance sheet data as of December 31, 2008, 2007 and 2006 did not change as a result of the restatement.
+The following selected consolidated financial data as of and for the years ended December 31, 2008, 2007, 2006, 2005 and 2004 are derived from our audited consolidated financial statements.
 The following data reflects the business acquisitions that we have completed through December 31, 2008.
 The results of operations for the acquired businesses have been included in our results of operations since the date of their acquisitions.
 The information set forth below is not necessarily indicative of the results of future operations and should be read in conjunction with "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and related notes included elsewhere in this annual report on Form 10-K.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" below and the consolidated financial statements and related notes under "Item 8.
+Financial Statements and Supplementary Data."